 Summary

-Read the full fact sheet- Rotavirus is the most common cause of severe and life-threatening diarrhoea in children in Australia.
+Read the full fact sheet- Rotavirus is a common cause of severe gastroenteritis for babies and preschool children.
+It can also cause infections in older people.

 - The first dose of rotavirus vaccine must be given by 14 weeks and 6 days of age.